rob-myers/rob-myers.github.io/articles/tech1.md

   </aside>

-The above two JS functions both have a single parameter `props`.
+The above JS functions both have a single parameter `props`.
-They also both return something which looks like HTML, but isn't.
+Moreover, they both return something which looks like HTML but isn't.
-What does the XML-like value returned by `PanZoom` actually mean?
+Then what does the XML-like value returned by `PanZoom` actually mean?
 What are React function components actually returning?
 <!-- For example, _PanZoom_ renders _Grid_ by using the XML tag `<Grid/>`.
 Notice that React function components are functions, but syntactically they are not invoked like functions i.e. we don't write `Grid(props)`. -->